top of page

 The Bishop’s Wife (1947)

-• Starring Loretta Young, Cary Grant, and David Niven, this classic story features an angel who helps a bishop find his faith again, resurrect his marriage, and rediscover the true meaning of Christmas.
+• An angel helps a bishop find his faith again, resurrect his marriage, and rediscover the true meaning of Christmas.

 Come to the Stable (1949)

 • Two nuns are on a mission to build a children’s hospital.
-This heartwarming story highlights faith and perseverance.
+This heartwarming story highlights faith, perseverance, and conversion.
+Beautiful music too!

 The Trouble with Angels (1966)

-• A lighthearted story about two mischievous girls in a Catholic boarding school who learn valuable lessons under the guidance of a caring Mother Superior, played by Rosalind Russell.
+• Two mischievous girls in a Catholic boarding school learn valuable lessons under the guidance of a caring Mother Superior.
 A great vocational twist happens at the end!

 The Little Drummer Boy (1968)

-• Narrated by Greer Garson, this animated classic tells the story of a boy who offers his music as a gift to the newborn Christ, emphasizing generosity and humility. *Perfect for smaller children
+• This animated classic tells the story of a boy who offers his music as a gift to the newborn Christ, and is perfect for smaller children.

 Jesus of Nazareth (1977)

 • Hailed by Ven.
 Fulton J. Sheen as the greatest evangelization tool of its time, this classic story reflecting the life of Christ begins with the Annunciation, making it a good reflection for Advent.
-Though lengthy, this miniseries can be broken up for multiple viewings and covers the life of Christ in a deeply reverent and cinematic way.
+This miniseries can be broken up for multiple viewings and covers the life of Christ in a deeply reverent and cinematic way.

 The Blue Carbuncle (1984)